franklynwang/putting-the-learning-in-LAA/README.md

 ## Data

-For getting the data, which is not publicly available, we defer to the instructions in Hsu et al's repository.
+For getting the data, which is not publicly available, we defer to the instructions in Hsu et al's repository, reproduced below.

 Dataset website: http://www.caida.org/data/passive/passive_dataset.xml